JuliaNocera/Front-end-Developer-Interview-Questions/README.md

 * List as many values for the display property that you can remember.
 * What's the difference between inline and inline-block?
 * What's the difference between a relative, fixed, absolute and statically positioned element?
+  * If you have an element (divB) inside of another element (divA) and you assign position: absolute to the outer div (divA) and position: relative to the inner div (divB), then all calulations for sizing and positioning of the divB will be calculated based on the outer divA.
+Example file on my machine at : `Desktop/Code/CSS_Examples/absolute_relative_positioning/index.html`
 * The 'C' in CSS stands for Cascading.
 How is priority determined in assigning styles (a few examples)?
 How can you use this system to your advantage?
 * What existing CSS frameworks have you used locally, or in production?
 How would you change/improve them?
 * Have you played around with the new CSS Flexbox or Grid specs?